flyscan/Powershell-BitwardenWrapper/README.md

 a valiant but laughable effort to simplify my eventual transition to other pcs.

+## BitwardenWrapper

+a class definition for bitwarden cli output, and tools to check if I have duplicated passwords and similar.

 ## PSPythonUtils

 a project scaffolding function, and some cmdlets to manage the virtual environments created by pipenv.